paulperry/.emacs.d/README.md

 using the [pep8](https://pypi.python.org/pypi/pep8) and [pyflakes](https://pypi.python.org/pypi/pyflakes/0.8.1) Python
 packages.
-This may not be necessary with flycheck and flake8, but if you want to use the C-c M-w binding to pychecker then you will want to set this up.
+This may not be necessary with flycheck and flake8, but if you want to use the C-c C-w binding to pychecker then you will want to set this up.

 If you do not want this functionality, you can comment out the block